jina-ai/finetuner/docs/notebooks/text_to_text.md

 <a href="https://colab.research.google.com/drive/1Ui3Gw3ZL785I7AuzlHv3I0-jTvFFxJ4_?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

-Searching large amounts of text documents with text queries is a very popular use-case, so of course Finetuner enables you to accomplish this easily.
+Searching large amounts of text documents with text queries is a very popular use-case and Finetuner enables you to accomplish this easily.

 This guide will lead you through an example use-case to show you how Finetuner can be used for text to text retrieval (Dense Retrieval).

-*Note, please consider switch to GPU/TPU Runtime for faster inference.*
+*Note, please consider switching to GPU/TPU Runtime for faster inference.*

 ## Install
 <!-- #endregion -->